-Patricia M.C.
-Brown served as the senior vice president of managed care and population health for Johns Hopkins Medicine; the president of Johns Hopkins HealthCare LLC, a managed care and population health organization owned by the Johns Hopkins Health System and the Johns Hopkins University School of Medicine; and senior counsel for the Johns Hopkins Health System.
-In these roles, Ms. Brown was responsible for administering and growing all Johns Hopkins health plan products for approximately 400,000 individuals enrolled in self-funded employer, Medicaid, Medicare and Department of Defense health plans; directing the Johns Hopkins Medicine population health strategies, including care coordination and community engagement; integrating and coordinating managed care contracting and payer and market strategy for all Johns Hopkins Medicine hospitals and provider groups; and facilitating the development and dissemination of health care solutions to drive quality and cost-effective health care.
-As senior counsel to the Johns Hopkins Health System, she provided legal advice in the areas of managed care, reimbursement, certificate of need and health care reform.
-She retired from Johns Hopkins in 2019 after 25 years of service.
+Recently retired from Johns Hopkins Medicine (JHM) after 25 years of service, Ms. Brown served as the senior vice president of managed care and population health for JHM; the president of Johns Hopkins HealthCare LLC, a managed care and population health organization owned by the Johns Hopkins Health System and the Johns Hopkins University School of Medicine; and senior counsel for the Johns Hopkins Health System.
+In these roles, Ms. Brown was responsible for administering and growing all Johns Hopkins health plan products for approximately 400,000 individuals enrolled in self-funded employer, Medicaid, Medicare and Department of Defense health plans; directing the JHM population health strategies, including care coordination and community engagement; integrating and coordinating managed care contracting and payer and market strategy for all JHM hospitals and provider groups; facilitating the development and dissemination of health care solutions to drive quality and cost-effective health care; and otherwise championing JHM’s aspiration to be the model for an academically based, integrated delivery and financing system.
+As senior counsel to the Johns Hopkins Health System, Ms. Brown provided legal advice in the areas of managed care, reimbursement, certificate of need and health care reform.

-Actively involved in community activities, Ms. Brown has served on many community boards, including United Way of Central Maryland, Notre Dame of Maryland University, Catholic Charities, Listening Hearts Ministries, the Community Foundation of Anne Arundel Community, the Lab School of Washington and Maryvale Preparatory School.
-She also chaired the board of the Chesapeake Regional Information System for Our Patients, a consortium of health care systems and others committed to developing a health care information exchange in the region.
+Actively involved in community activities, Ms. Brown has served on many community boards, including the United Way of Central Maryland, which she chaired from 2013 through 2015, Notre Dame of Maryland University, Catholic Charities, Listening Hearts Ministries, the Community Foundation of Anne Arundel County, the Lab School of Washington, and Maryvale Preparatory School.
+She also chaired the board of the Chesapeake Regional Information System for Our Patients, a consortium of health care systems and others committed to developing a health care information exchange in the region, from 2009 to 2019.